thomluther/ha-anker-solix/README.md

 <!---->

-## Issues, Q & A and other discussions
+## Issues, Q&A and other discussions

 If you have a problem, [review existing issues or open a new issue](https://github.com/thomluther/hacs-anker-solix/issues) with detailed instructions describing the problem.
 You may need to enable Debug Output for your Integration configuration.
 Review your debug output before you post it.
-While sensitive login information is mased, your unique device information as returned from the Api is not masked (serial numbers, IDs etc).
-You may have to change that before providing a debug output.
+While sensitive login information is masked, your unique device information as returned from the Api is not masked (serial numbers, IDs etc).
+You may want to change that globally before providing a debug output.

 If you have questions, observations, advises or want to share your experience, feel free to open a new [discussion topic](https://github.com/thomluther/hacs-anker-solix/discussions).